 WHERE TO WATCH THE RACE

 Spectators can see their runner in as many as 9 different accessible locations on the course.
 Whether you plan on staying in one location the entire day, or following your runner to multiple spots, we’ll help guide you in the right direction.
 Follow the plan below to optimize viewing potential and catch your runner in action!
-Be sure to pick up a course map at the Health & Fitness Expo as well as the “Solutions” tents on race day.
+Be sure to pick up a course map at the Health & Fitness Expo as well as the “Information” tents on race day.

 Downtown Spectator Locations